Gray Paint Colors & Their 3 Main Undertones

 See the WHOLE HOME HERE

-Read more: Paint Colour Review of BM Revere Pewter
+Paint Color Review of BM Revere Pewter

-Gray with a green undertone is pretty, but definitely the least popular of the bunch.
-When I have clients looking for a gray, this is often the undertone they SAY they’d like to avoid.
-Why?
-Because it’s the least likely to look like a ‘traditional gray’.
+Gray with a green undertone is pretty but definitely the least popular of the bunch.
+When I have clients looking for gray, this is often the undertone they say they’d like to avoid.

 1. BENJAMIN MOORE REVERE PEWTER HC-172

-Colour Review: All About Benjamin Moore Revere Pewter
+Color Review: All About Benjamin Moore Revere Pewter

 2. BENJAMIN MOORE GRAY OWL OC-52